szabgab/perlmaven.com/sites/en/pages/boolean-values-in-perl.md

-Perl does not have specific boolean type, but every scalar value - if checked using <b>if</b>
-will be either true or false.
+Perl does not have specific boolean type, but every scalar value - if checked using **if** will be either true or false.
 So you can write

 ```perl